 When someone asks, what they can bring when they are planning to visit, ask for a prepared meal.
 Everyone loves to buy cute baby outfits and they are fun to receive, but a meal for mom can be one of the most helpful gifts a family can be given when the demands of caring for a new baby interfere with meal preparation.
 Gift cards for local take out can be useful as well.
 Tell friends and family what your favorites are.

+Individual daily water requirements depend on many factors.
+Pregnancy and breastfeeding are certainly important factors.
+The Institute of Medicine has determined that an adequate intake of water for women is about 9 cups (2.2 liters) a day.
+For a woman who is pregnant or breastfeeding the recommended intake of water is about 13 cups (3.1 liters) a day.
 Have a glass of water or water bottle readily available where you nurse most frequently.
 Always carry a filled water bottle with you when you go out.
-If you are breastfeeding, your own water bottle is what to put in that diaper bag pocket that is intended for a baby bottle.
+If you are breastfeeding, your own water bottle is what to put in that diaper bag pocket that is intended for a baby bottle. |

 The newsletter includes information, ideas, encouragement and recommended resources useful to families with a new baby.
 Your email will not be used for any other purpose.
 We promise.